C3: Diverse seas: status of marine mammals and marine birds

 The term “marine bird” includes seabirds that spend the majority of their lives at sea (petrels and shearwaters, gannets and cormorants, skuas, gulls, terns and auks) and waterbirds that mostly inhabit intertidal areas or inshore areas close by (waders, ducks, geese, swans, grebes and divers).
 For most seabirds, and some waterbird species, abundance is assessed when they are breeding, because they are much easier to count when they aggregate on land to breed in colonies than when they are dispersed at sea over large areas.
 Most waterbirds, and some seabird species, are assessed using non-breeding abundance, because they are much easier to count when they aggregate in intertidal and inshore areas during migration or in winter.
 Assessments of marine birds are conducted separately for breeding and non-breeding birds as these often do not belong to the same population and because most species in the breeding assessment are seabirds that use the wider marine environment and most species in the non-breeding assessment use intertidal and inshore areas.
 The breeding and non-breeding assessments therefore indicate impacts from different suites of pressures, operating in different parts of the marine environment.

 Marine birds are considered in good status if at least 75% of species assessed achieve targets for relative breeding or non-breeding abundance (dashed line on figures C3bi and C3bii).
-The relative abundance of a species is the annual abundance expressed as a proportion of the baseline, which was either based on a regression analysis of the first 10 years of data (1991 to 2000) with the predicted value for the first year (1991) used as the baseline value, or the mean of the first ten years.
+The relative abundance of a species is the annual abundance expressed as a proportion of the baseline, which was either based on a regression analysis of the first 10 years of data (1991 to 2000) with the predicted value for the first year (1991) used as the baseline value, or the mean of the first 10 years.
 Species were deemed to meet abundance targets if their relative abundance was either: equal or above 80% of the baseline for species that lay one egg or equal or above 70% of the baseline for species that lay more than one egg.

 Indicator components